Cigar Review – Surrogates Animal Cracker

 A relative newcomer to the scene, Surrogates cigars are produced at the My Father factory and distributed by L’Atelier Imports.
 The company’s philosophy is neatly summed up in their slogan, “Limited edition quality at an everyday price.”
 The fifth and largest release in the Surrogates porfolio, the Animal Cracker would be my first experience with the brand.
 The cigar is a single blend available in one vitola, a fatty 6×60.

 The Animal Cracker was a beefy stick decked out in an oily and veiny Habano Oscuro wrapper with a neatly applied cap punctuated by a tiny little nip up top, a “covered pigtail.”
-I opted to pull off the nip instead of cutting the cigar, and pre-light draws gave off a mild tobacco taste with a tinge of slightly sweet anise.
+I opted to pull off the nip instead of cutting the cigar, and pre-light draws gave off a mellow tobacco taste with a tinge of slightly sweet anise.
 I would also like to mention that the band on the cigar features a pink Rhinoceros skeleton.

 The cigar opened up to a lot of chewy smoke with a thick cocoa flavor and lots of crisp black pepper.
 A few puffs in an added dimension of cream joined the profile, working to “soften up” the pepper a bit.
 The burn was off to a straight start, with a plump grey ash taking shape atop a thick, black “burning leather” burn line.
 As I approached the 2nd third I began to pick up notes of salty earth.
 Strength in this portion maxed out at a solid medium.